How much energy is released when hydrogen is fused to produce one kilo of helium?

 But, that’s the wrong answer- that’s the net energy that might be available to a hypothetical merger of four hydrogen atoms into an atom of helium, assuming that the electrons are stripped and restored before and after accordingly and assuming you are starting with ground-state hydrogen and finishing up with ground-state helium.
 I’d wager that this is probably a physics homework problem of some form, and perhaps that’s the answer you’re expected to use to fill in your multiple choice grid.

 What might be a better answer?
 Perhaps, accounting for the chain of reactions involved might make more sense.
-Let’s start with equation 2 from
+Let’s start with equation 2 from Ethan Siegel’s quoted excerpt at the top of this answer:

 Hydrogen (1.00794g) + Deuterium(2.01410g) -> Helium-3 (3.01603g) + E (0.00601g)